“Is Glory Garden organic?”

 I understand why we as small-scale farmers strive so hard to grow without chemicals.
 If we are going through all this work to grow high quality food for our communities that tastes amazing and is impossible not to rave about, we sure as heck don't want to be spraying chemicals.

-So the short answer is: all of our growers use organic growing methods, but none of them are certified organic.
+So the short answer is: all of our growers do the best they can to use organic growing methods, but none of them are certified organic.
 If a grower does have to use a chemical on a specific crop, I will put it in the product description (cucumbers are the only thing I have had to do this with).

 Each product description lists the farm where it is coming from.